DigitalPublishingToolkit/Money-Lab-Reader/md/3_1-Golumbia.md

     Double Spending Prevention’, arXiv (2008).

 [^3]: For the Liberty Lobby, the John Birch Society, and their
-    connection to contemporary far-right US politics, see Chip Berlet and Matthew N. Lyons, *Right-Wing Populism in America: Too Close for Comfort*, New York: Guilford Press, 2000, especially chapter 9.
+    connection to contemporary far-right U.S. politics, see Chip Berlet and Matthew N. Lyons, *Right-Wing Populism in America: Too Close for Comfort*, New York: Guilford Press, 2000, especially chapter 9.